DavidAnson/markdownlint/doc/Rules.md

 Note: this rule will not be triggered if there are multiple consecutive blank lines inside code blocks.

+Note: The `maximum` parameter can be used to configure the maximum number of consecutive blank lines.

 ## MD013 - Line length